Founded in 2007 by José Neves and launched the following year, Farfetch is a global online destination for luxury fashion. Its businesses include:

 - New Guards – Farfetch acquired the New Guards group in a £556m deal in 2019 and uses the group’s design capabilities to launch ‘brands of the future’.

 Through its various business units, Farfetch continues to invest in innovation and develop key technologies and services for the luxury fashion industry.
 Hot on the heels of an ecommerce tie-up with Burberry in early 2018 came news that Chanel had taken a minority stake in Farfetch as part of a collaboration to develop digital initiatives.
-Since then, Harvey Nichols and Harrods have both started partnering with Farfetch for ecommerce ventures.
+Since then, Harvey Nichols and Harrods have both started partnering with Farfetch for ecommerce ventures, with US-based Neiman Marcus added to its list of strategic partners across the luxury department store sector in early 2022.

 The above alliances form part of Farfetch’s ‘Luxury New Retail’ initiative, looking at how partnerships can be used to drive digital transformation.